 A buzzy, social vibe with a Gothic Revival backdrop

 The Hotel Kansas City brings history to life, capturing the energy and excitement of yesterday in a painstakingly restored space.
-The hotel opened in October 2020 in the Kansas City Club building, a spot steeped in local history as the center of the city’s high society — a place where Dwight Eisenhower, Harry Truman and Ewing Kaufman came to rub elbows — throughout the 20th century.
+The hotel opened in October 2020 in the Kansas City Club building, a spot steeped in Missouri history as the center of the city’s high society — a place where Dwight Eisenhower, Harry Truman and Ewing Kaufman came to rub elbows — throughout the 20th century.
 The hotel is a lot less “you can’t sit with us,” yet still maintains its buzzing, social vibe with a Gothic Revival backdrop.
 You’ll find guests from the hotel’s stunning event spaces mingling in the lobby before heading down for a nightcap of live music at Nighthawk.
 The lobby flexes old-school, with those high ceilings that look like they’ve carried over from the building’s 1920s heyday, save for the abstract busts of early members.
 But you also feel a center of social gravity, thanks to the retro lobby bar.

 In the Power and Light District and convenient to downtown